History

 1960

-The Smedley family sold the house and its 25 acres to Derbyshire County Council for £10,000.
+The Smedley family sold the house and its 25 acres of land to Derbyshire County Council for £10,000.

 1964

-In the 1970s Lea Green was a centre for sporting excellence, hosting a variety of different sporting teams.
+In the 1970’s Lea Green was a centre of sporting excellence, hosting a variety of different sporting teams.

 2005

-2005 saw the beginning of big changes at Lea Green with the construction of the high ropes course, the climbing tower, the low ropes course, the obstacle course and the team swing.
+This year saw the beginning of big changes at Lea Green with the construction of the high ropes course, climbing tower and low ropes.

 2011

-His Royal Highness, Price Edward, visited Lea Green to celebrate the Duke of Edinburgh’s Award in Derbyshire.
+His Royal Highness Prince Edward visited Lea Green to celebrate the Duke of Edinburgh’s Award in Derbyshire